Updated-NoCheatPlus/Docs/Settings/General.md

 <br>Note that the `cancel` flag currently supports cancellation with probability: instead of cancelling an action 100% of the time, you can tell NoCheatPlus that said action only has a probability of actually getting cancelled, by specifying the probability in percentage (`x%`) before the cancel flag (e.g.: `10%cancel`).
 Can be used in combat, for instance, to not immediately cancel a hit.

 <br>_Taking the previously illustrated example:_</br>
-* Interval 1: If players don't reach at least 2 VL, NoCheatPlus will do nothing, as we don't have anything specified before 2 VL.
+* Interval 1: If players don't reach at least 2 VL, NoCheatPlus will do nothing, as we don't have anything specified before VL 2.
-* Interval 2: After a player has reached at least 2 VL the `log` action will be executed.
+* Interval 2: After the player has reached at least a violation level of 3 the `log` action will be executed.
-* Interval 3: After 10 VL we then start to cancel whatever has been detected by the check and execute the `log` action.
+* Interval 3: After a violation level of 10, we then start to cancel whatever has been detected by the check and execute the `log` action.
-* Interval 4: In the final interval, after a player has reached VL 50, we cancel, then `log` and finally we execute the `cmdc` action (which will kick the player in this case).
+* Interval 4: In the final interval, after a player has reached VL 50, we cancel, then `log` and finally, we execute the `cmdc` action (which will kick the player in this case).

 ## Strings usage
 Strings are defined at the file's bottom part; you can think of them as aliases.